devExcale/acsai-obsidian/AI and ML/Unit 1/Agents/Task Environment.md

 ### Stochasticity

-Multple events can happen in an environment, the stocasticity of an environment is an indicator of how much is known of the probability of the events happening.
+Multiple events can happen in an environment, the stochasticity of an environment is an indicator of how much is known of the probability of the events happening.

 - **Deterministic,** actions in a deterministic environment have a certain outcome, it is possible to correctly predict how the environment will evolve in time;
 - **Non-deterministic,** actions in a non-deterministic environment have outcomes with known probabilities, it may be possible to predict an expectation of how the environment will evolve in time;